Locksmith Prices List

 For example, a locksmith in Carrollton, Texas, charges a $75 minimum for all standard residential service calls and $85 for commercial service calls.
-There may be additional fees for new keys or for replacing door knobs or deadbolts.
-Some professional locksmiths specialize in certain kinds of door locks or locksmith services.
+There may be additional fees for new keys or for replacing doorknobs or deadbolts.
+Some professional locksmiths specialize in certain kinds of door locks or services.
 If you have a very specialized type of lock, be sure to ask about these services before you request a service call.

 Many professional locksmiths can re-key locks, which involves removing and replacing existing springs and pins so that old lock keys no longer work and new keys will.
 Many people re-key locks when they buy a new home, if they lose all the keys to a lock or if they are concerned that unauthorized copies of their keys exist.
 Many customers opt to re-key locks because it can be more affordable than an entire lock change.
-Lock-It-Down Locksmith charges $18 per keyhole to re-key locks, and $25 when there are circumstances that require more work such as an electronic lock installation or deadbolt.
-There may also be additional fees for extra new keys, depending on the type of lock or car lock that needs rekeying.
+On average, the cost of having locks re-keyed ranges from $40 to $100, plus $5 to $25 for each lock cylinder.

-Lockouts are one of the most common reasons that people call professional locksmiths.
+Lockouts are one of the most common reasons people call professional locksmiths.
 They've locked their car keys inside the car, lost their house keys or misplaced the office keys.

-Most car lockouts and roadside assistance: $65
+- Most car lockouts and roadside assistance: $65

-Residential lockout: $75
+- Residential lockout: $75

-- Commerical lockout: $85
+- Commercial lockout: $85

 There may be an additional fee for emergency services, extreme winter conditions, or particularly challenging locking mechanisms or damaged car doors.
 A reputable locksmith will give you an exact price before they begin work.